 Pennsylvania personal income tax law does not follow the federal allowances for additional depreciation expenses.
-Taxpayers may not use either of the bonus depreciation elections enacted for federal purposes in 2002 and 2003.
+Taxpayers may not use any of the bonus depreciation elections enacted for federal purposes.
 An estate or trust must increase its Pennsylvania income by the difference between the bonus depreciation and the depreciation based on the generally accepted depreciation method it elected for Pennsylvania personal income tax purposes.